 October 10 to November 10, 2017

-Robert Bateman Centre Gallery
+The Robert Bateman Centre Victoria, British Columbia

-The vision behind Edging Forward project…
+Vision Behind The Edging Forward Project

-As part of an integrated print, media and visual art project, each chapter of Edging Forward is interpreted by a series of paintings by Canadian artist Nancyanne Cowell.
-Art can help us make sense of our world.
-Responding to core concepts presented in each chapter of the manuscript, her aquatic landscapes draw on relationships and intersections between the built and natural environments.
-The book will be supported by a living library website that features extensive additional literature, magazine articles, links to video, film, and other media channels.
+This creative collaboration between author and artist experiments with a multi-sensory synergy between literature and visual arts — mirroring the new partnerships needed in shaping new ways forward.
+As part of an integrated print, media and visual art project, each chapter of Edging Forward is illuminated by a series of paintings by Canadian artist Nancyanne Cowell.
+Responding to core concepts presented in each chapter of the manuscript, her life-affirming paintings draw on relationships and intersections between the built and natural environments.
+The book will be supported by one of the richest on-line living libraries that features extensive additional literature, magazine articles, an art gallery, links to video, film, and other media channels.